 An aerial view of Manhattan in New York City

-• Where to Stay: The Plaza
+• Top Hotel Pick: The Plaza

 • Nearest Major Airport: Manhattan Regional Airport

-• Average Temperatures: 54°F // 60°F
+• Average Temperature: 54°F // 60°F

 Lastly, October is one of the cheaper months to visit Kauai, with nightly room rates about $150 less than during peak season.

 If you’re headed up north from Boston, make sure to include a stop in Salem, Massachusetts, on your coastal New England road trip itinerary.
-This city offers a unique blend of historical and nautical charm which is especially captivating during the autumn months.
+This city offers a unique blend of historical and nautical charm, which is especially captivating during the autumn months.
 October is a great time to visit Salem — one of the best day trips from Boston — to see the foliage and get in the spooky mood!

 A view of the historic gray The Witch House in Salem in October, with hay bales, pumpkins, and other fall decor on the front porch.

-• Where to Stay: Hawthorne Hotel
+• Top Hotel Pick: Hawthorne Hotel

 • Nearest Major Airport: Boston Logan International Airport

-• Average Temperatures: 62°F // 47°F
+• Average Temperature: 62°F // 47°F

-18. Zion National Park, Utah
+19. Zion National Park, UT

 Located in southwest Utah, near the town of Springdale, Zion National Park is one of the best places to visit in the USA in October.
-In fact, October, and fall in general, is the best time to visit Zion, and you can do a lot during a three-day Zion adventure
+In fact, October (and fall in general!) is the best time to visit Zion, and you can do a lot during a three-day Zion adventure

 Zion also has some of the best sunrises and sunsets, as the sun illuminates the sandstone cliffs, and the sky is painted with orange and red hues.
 After a long day of hiking, stop at Zion Pizza & Noodle Co. for dinner and order the fire sticks — they’re delicious!